Eagl-e-ye/Audio-Emotion-Classifier/README.md

   - Combined MFCC and Mel Spectrogram features into a single **2-channel input**
   - This fusion significantly improved generalization performance and validation accuracy

+- 🧂 **Label Smoothing**:
+  - Introduced label smoothing with a final smoothing factor of 0.05
+  - Helped reduce overconfidence in predictions and improved model calibration on unseen data

 ---

 ### 🕒 Training Considerations